GabrielBonassi77/Spatial-Navigation-Data-Pipeline/README.md

 To get started please download Anaconda if not already installed
 https://docs.anaconda.com/anaconda/install/windows/

 Install DeepLabCut if not already installed.
-For GPU usage:
+For GPU: